paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-073-annuities-based-on-retired-or-retainer-pay.md

 (2) **Dependent children.—**

-  (A) *Annuity when no eligible surviving spouse.—* — In the case of a member described in paragraph (1), the Secretary concerned shall pay an annuity under this subchapter to the member’s dependent children under [section 1450(a)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1450/a/2&num=0&edition=prelim) as applicable.
+  (A) *Annuity when no eligible surviving spouse.—* — In the case of a member described in paragraph (1), the Secretary concerned shall pay an annuity under this subchapter to the member’s dependent children under subsection (a)(2) or (a)(4) of [section 1450 of this title](./chapter-073-annuities-based-on-retired-or-retainer-pay.md#section-1450) as applicable.

-  (B) *Optional annuity when there is an eligible surviving spouse.—* — In the case of a member described in paragraph (1) who dies after October 7, 2001, and for whom there is a surviving spouse eligible for an annuity under paragraph (1), the Secretary may pay an annuity under this subchapter to the member’s dependent children under [section 1450(a)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1450/a/3&num=0&edition=prelim), if applicable, instead of paying an annuity to the surviving spouse under paragraph (1), if the Secretary concerned, in consultation with the surviving spouse, determines it appropriate to provide an annuity for the dependent children under this paragraph instead of an annuity for the surviving spouse under paragraph (1).
+  (B) *Optional annuity when there is an eligible surviving spouse.—* — In the case of a member described in paragraph (1) who dies after October 7, 2001, and for whom there is a surviving spouse eligible for an annuity under paragraph (1), the Secretary may pay an annuity under this subchapter to the member’s dependent children under subsection (a)(3) or (a)(4) of [section 1450 of this title](./chapter-073-annuities-based-on-retired-or-retainer-pay.md#section-1450), if applicable, instead of paying an annuity to the surviving spouse under paragraph (1), if the Secretary concerned, in consultation with the surviving spouse, determines it appropriate to provide an annuity for the dependent children under this paragraph instead of an annuity for the surviving spouse under paragraph (1).

 (3) **Mandatory former spouse annuity.—** — If a member described in paragraph (1) is required under a court order or spousal agreement to provide an annuity to a former spouse upon becoming eligible to be a participant in the Plan or has made an election under subsection (b) to provide an annuity to a former spouse, the Secretary—